The landscape in this part of Arizona has few trees and even less water.

-Fountain Hills is a sleepy bedroom community not far from Phoenix.
-It is a place to escape the rigorous winters of the East coast and Midwest, a place to leave big urban centers for roadrunners in your front yard and sometimes contemptuous temperamental rattlers.
+Fountain Hills is a sleepy bedroom community not far from Phoenix, a place to escape the rigorous winters of the East coast and Midwest, a place to leave big urban centers for roadrunners in your front yard and sometimes temperamental rattlers.

-This morning, the sun is waking slow.
-Palm trees stand like men in lime jackets on an airplane runway waving flashlights at an airplane as it docks at its gate.
-They are the sun’s cheerleaders.
+This morning, the sun rises fast.
+Palm trees stand like men in lime jackets on an airplane runway waving flashlights at the sun as it docks into its assigned gate.

 Mining for memories is Scott’s full time, no pay retirement job.